DUMBO Real Estate

 - Stunning waterfront and Manhattan views

 DUMBO is smaller and quieter than its neighbor, Brooklyn Heights, but has become a draw for young professionals and tech entrepreneurs.
 Despite its proximity to lower Manhattan, DUMBO is pedestrian-friendly, walkable, and equally understated and energetic.
+Property in Dumbo includes homes that range from apartments to condos.

 Dining, Entertainment & Shopping